Oregon CHL Renewal Guide 2026: How to Renew Your Concealed Carry License

 Complete guide to renewing your Oregon CHL.
 Learn renewal requirements, timeline, costs, and what happens if your license expires.
 Plus changes to Oregon law in 2026.

 Your Oregon Concealed Handgun License (CHL) is valid for 4 years.
-After that, you must renew it to continue carrying legally.
+After that, you must renew it to keep carrying legally.

-This guide covers the complete renewal process, costs, timeline, and what to do if your license has already expired.
+This guide covers the full renewal process, costs, timeline, and what to do if your license has already expired.

 Quick Facts

-- When to renew: 45 days before expiration (earliest)
+- When to renew: Up to 45 days before your expiration date

-- Grace period: None - if expired, you cannot carry
+- Grace period: None — if it expires, you cannot carry

 - New background check: Yes (FBI + Oregon State Police)